 - E-gift cards

-Payment links and QR codes (Online Checkout) are accessed in the Point of Sale app or the Dashboard.
-Invoices can be sent from and managed in the Point of Sale app or through the dedicated Invoices app, which we can testify is the best free invoice app around.
+Payment links and QR codes are accessible in the Point of Sale app or Dashboard.
+Invoices can be sent from and managed in the Point of Sale app or through the dedicated Invoices app, which we easily think is the best free invoice app around.

 An online ordering web page can be created with a QR code to display in store for contact-free ordering, or for to link to online for click and collect.
 Or go further: create a complete online store with shipping or collection options at checkout through Square Online.